Alex0x47/awesome-indie-hackers-tools/README.md

 - [Scale to Zero AWS](https://scaletozeroaws.com/?aff=KeBrq) - Deploy your app in minutes with serverless architecture.

+- [Kobble](https://kobble.io/) - Add authentication, analytics and payment to your API, SaaS or GPT, in under 10 minutes.

 ### Mobile development
 - [SwiftyLaunch](https://swiftylaun.ch/?ref=algsy) - Launch your million-dollar iOS App in days, not weeks.